 - Sponsor an extern or intern

-- Offer informational interviews to current students, or request one with a fellow alumnus/a
+- Offer informational interviews to current students, or request one with fellow alumni

 - Share career-related advice through the CCPA blog